sjammi2/VisualizationGuideDocumentation/visualizationguide/docs/Section5.md

 # Typical VisIT Workflow in Numerical Relativity

-n this section, we will go over some typical plots you might want to make when visualizing numerical relativity datasets.
+In this section, we will go over some typical plots you might want to make when visualizing numerical relativity datasets.
 Specifically, we will cover general methods that apply to all types of astrophysical systems before going more in-depth with examples after this section.
 We will cover how we visualize black holes and their spin vectors, fluid density fields, fluid